anilmainali/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 The coding above Markdown renders correctly as 1,2,3.

-PROTIP: Begin the first item of an ordered list with 1, just in case.
+Begin the first item of an ordered list with 1, just in case.

+## Indention
+In order for numbering to continue, all lines must be indented.

+Heading lines can be indented.

+Use 3 spaces in front of 3 backticks.

+4 or more backticks is a signal to highlight the sentence in a box, not to indepnt.

+Also, Liquid markdown does not recognize indention.

+PROTIP: A workaround if you are not able to get automatic numbering: code the numbering yourself.

 To make Markdown interpret a paragraph starting with a number as a list, put a left-slash in front of the dot, as in:

 {% highlight html %}
 1492\.
-That was the year
+That was the year.
 {% endhighlight %}

 ## Paragraphs